 Maybe you’re watching a loved one battle a relentless illness.

 Maybe you’re fighting to save a dying marriage.

 Maybe you’re in a season of waiting.

 Maybe you’re fearful of the direction of our country.

-Whatever the reason, this story gives me hope that there is one place where you and I can seek and find shelter this Christmas.
-In Jesus, we have someone who knows what it’s like to be a refugee—and curiously, that is what gives Him the authority to become our refuge.
+Wherever you are, I pray you will experience the hope that God is with you.
+He is the One place where you can seek and find shelter.
+And the story of Christmas is proof.
+In Jesus, God’s word made flesh, we have a refugee—and that gives Him the authority to become our refuge.

-I would invite you to join me in prayer for all of the refugees.
-Not just those from Syria, but those who, like you, are reading this and seeking refuge of their own.
-Ask that God would meet them in their despair and that He would deliver them.
+This Christmas, I invite you to join me in prayer for all of the refugees.
+But not just those running from a dictator or seeking shelter from a war-torn country.
+Pray for all of those who are seeking refuge from their various trials and ask that God would meet them in their despair.

 Christmas is about God coming to be with us, to be our place of refuge in the midst of a world at war.